ABOUT ME

 HE-AAC v2

-HE-AAC v2 (low complexity AAC audio with SBR extension and parametric stereo) is HE-AAC's extended version that was first released 1 year after HE-AAC in 2004, again for the MPEG-4 standard.
-It also implements Parametric Stereo to compress the difference between stereo channels.
+The HE-AAC v2 (low complexity AAC with SBR extension and parametric stereo) is an extended version of HE-AAC, introduced one year later, after HE-AAC that was first released in 2004 as part of the MPEG-4 standard.
+The codec also uses parametric stereo, which stores the difference between the two channels.

 48 kbps